Kirkstall Abbey

 RELIGIOUS HOUSES OF THE

-Now a large medieval shell reduced to a roofless ruin during the Civil War sieges due to its close proximity to Pontefract castle.
-In 1967 a new nave was built within the shell of the original All Saints now offering the convenience of a modern church within a magnificent medieval structure.
-This then was the parish church of Pontefract before St Giles took precedence in 1789, but later All Saints became an independent parish.
-If visiting the castle particularly if you are using the castle car park. you should at least have a look round the exterior of All Saints.
-Still, by the car park you can see the site of a Saxon church that has been excavated still within the castle grounds but below the upper bailey, it is opposite the white house between the castle and All Saints. |
+Built on the site of a former Anglo-Saxon Church, Then rebuilt by the early de Lacy family as a place of worship for the people of Pontefract.
+'The core of the nave and chancel is probably 12th or 13th century'(Ryder 1993,169).
+Now, a large medieval shell was reduced to a roofless ruin during the Civil War due to its proximity to Pontefract castle.
+In 1967, a new nave was built within the shell of the original All Saints, which now offers the convenience of a modern church within a magnificent medieval structure.
+This then was the parish church of Pontefract before St Giles took precedence in 1789, but later, All Saints became an independent parish.
+If visiting the castle, particularly if you are using the castle car park.
+You should have a look around the exterior of All Saints.
+Still, by the car park, you can see the site of a Saxon church that has been excavated still within the castle grounds, but below the upper bailey, it is opposite the white house between the castle and All Saints.

 |